kangojs/kangojs/packages/common-middleware/README.md

 npm install @kangojs/common-middleware
 ```

+`express` is listed as a peer dependency as it's assumed that you'll have this dependency in
+your project already.

 ## 👷 Usage

 ### Common Middleware
-Using common middleware in your app is as simple as calling the `useCommonMiddleware` function as shown below:
+Using the common middleware in your app is as simple as calling the `useCommonMiddleware` function as shown below:

 ```typescript
 import { useCommonMiddleware } from '@kangojs/common-middleware';